ersilia-os/olinda/README.md

 from olinda.featurizer import Featurizer, Flat2Grid

 # Implement your own featurizer by inheriting the `Featurizer` abstract class
-# or use one of the provided Featurizers
+# or use one of the provided Featurizers (see below for more info)
 student_model = distill(your_model, featurizer=Flat2Grid())
 ```